omvatten/qdiv/docs/_build/html/_sources/Subset and manipulate data.rst.txt

 *objlist* is a list of objects

-*keepObj* makes it possible to specify which object in objlist that should be kept after filtering based on common SVs, specify with integer
+*keepObj* makes it possible to specify which object in objlist that should be kept after filtering based on common ASVs, specify with integer
-(0 is the first object, 1 is the second, etc), ‘best’ means that the object which has the highest fraction of its reads mapped to the common SVs is kept;
+(0 is the first object, 1 is the second, etc), ‘best’ means that the object which has the highest fraction of its reads mapped to the common ASVs is kept

 *taxa* makes it possible to specify with an integer the object having taxa information that should be kept (0 is the first object, 1 is the second, etc), if 'None', the taxa information in the kept object is used